 You will learn the skills and techniques needed to produce a successful performance of an existing work.
-You will select a piece of music or an extract from a show.
+You will select a section of play text or an extract from a show.

 This unit can be completed through either of the following disciplines: Drama or Musical Theatre (which may incorporate dance).